A CV Template provides a framework and vital guidelines for writing a CV.

 TIP: Put emphasis on your achievements and performance throughout the CV.
 The entries in this format should be in chronological order (most recent jobs, education or training first) and you should use your past achievements and performance to tell the hiring manager: “I have done great things before, for someone else, and I can do the same things – or even better- for you and your company.”

 TIP: Put the most emphasis on your transferable skills and competencies as opposed to qualifications or relevant work experience.
-Reassure the hiring manager that while you may not have the appropriate education or experience, you do have all the skills required in order for you to do your job well!
+Reassure the hiring manager that while you may not have the appropriate education or experience, you do have all the skills required for you to do your job well!

 With all of this in mind, let’s start working on your CV!